-In-person events: Do I have to wear a face mask?
+In-person events: Do I have to wear a mask?

-To provide students and staff with the best possible protection, a face covering is either required or recommended depending on the type of event:
+To provide students and staff with the best possible protection, a face covering is required for the following in-person meetings:

-- Final examinations (large number of participants, when for instance the proper social distancing cannot be maintained e.g. in the case of questions): face covering required
+- Final examinations (large number of participants, the proper social distancing cannot be maintained e.g. in the case of questions)

-- Lab sessions (maintaining minimum social distancing may not be possible): face covering required
+- Lab sessions (maintaining minimum social distancing may not be possible)

 This covering is a simple mask that serves to reduce the aerosols formed when sneezing or coughing.
 A simple face mask does not protect the wearer from the coronavirus directly, but when everyone wears a mask, this reduces everyone's risk of catching the disease.